mauriciosoares/core.js/README.md

 ```

 #### Core.start( moduleName )
 Starts the named module.
-If a value is returned in the `init` method, it can be grabbed in the return of the method `Core.start`
+If a value is returned in the `init` method, it can be grabbed in the return of the method `Core.start`.
+If no parameters are passed, it starts all unstarted modules.

 - `moduleName` (string): The name of the module